tdameros/42-transcendence/user_management/doc/User_management.md

 > | `201`     | `application/json`         | `{"refresh_token": "eyJhbGci.."}`                    |
 > | `401`     | `application/json`         | `{"errors": [ "AAA","BBB", "..."]}`                  |
 > | `500`     | `application/json`         | `{"errors": ['An unexpected error occurred : ...']}` |
->
-> errors can be combined

-> errors can be :
-> - Username empty
-> - Password empty
-> - Username not found
-> - Invalid password
-> - Invalid JSON format in the request body
-> - An unexpected error occurred

 </details>